clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 First, you may want to know which workloads are available::

-  $ ciao-cli -list-workloads
+  $ ciao-cli workload list

 Then you can launch one or more workloads::

-  $ ciao-cli -launch-instances -workload <workload UUID> -instances <number of instances to launch>
+  $ ciao-cli instance add -workload <workload UUID> -instances <number of instances to launch>

 And you can monitor all your instances statuses (``pending`` or ``running``)::

-  $ ciao-cli -list-instances
+  $ ciao-cli instance list

 Performance data can be obtained (optionally) by adding a specific label to all your instances::

-  $ ciao-cli -launch-instances -instance-label <instance-label> -workload <workload UUID> -instances <number of instances to launch>
+  $ ciao-cli instance add -label <instance-label> -workload <workload UUID> -instances <number of instances to launch>

 And eventually fetch the performance data::

-  $ ciao-cli -dump-label <instance-label>
+  $ ciao-cli trace show -label <instance-label>

 You will also see activity related to this launch across your cluster components if you have consoles open and logging to standard output as